Searching with template expressions

 # Finally, we combine the drag and magnetic forces into the total force:

-return [Force((fd .+ fm)...) for (fd, fm) in zip(F_d, F_mag)]
+F = [Force((fd .+ fm)...) for (fd, fm) in zip(F_d, F_mag)]

 end

-combine_vectors (generic function with 1 method)
+compute_force (generic function with 1 method)

-Now, we can create our template expression:
+Now, we can create our template expression, with the subexpression symbols we wish to learn:

-structure = TemplateStructure{(:B_x, :B_y, :B_z, :F_d_scale)}(;
+structure = TemplateStructure{(:B_x, :B_y, :B_z, :F_d_scale)}(compute_force)

-(::TemplateStructure{(:B_x, :B_y, :B_z, :F_d_scale), Nothing, typeof(Main.combine_vectors), typeof(Main.combine_strings), @NamedTuple{B_x::Vector{Int64}, B_y::Vector{Int64}, B_z::Vector{Int64}, F_d_scale::Vector{Int64}}}) (generic function with 4 methods)
+(::TemplateStructure{(:B_x, :B_y, :B_z, :F_d_scale), typeof(Main.compute_force), @NamedTuple{B_x::Int64, B_y::Int64, B_z::Int64, F_d_scale::Int64}}) (generic function with 0 methods)

-Let's look at an example of how this would be used in a TemplateExpression, for some guess at the form of the solution:
+First, let's look at an example of how this would be used in a TemplateExpression, for some guess at the form of the solution:

 options = Options(; binary_operators=(+, *, /, -), unary_operators=(sin, cos, sqrt, exp))